If you're interested in this work, please email us at:

 "Historical Backbone" by Leroy Campbell

-22x28 inches embellished giclee on canvas, edition 50 --framed
+20x26 inches LE hand embellished giclee on canvas, edition of 50 --unframed

 Charleston, South Carolina native and New York City ripened fine artist Leroy Campbell’s work is “...Riveting, stirring the soul and transporting the mind into the dreams of our elders...”. - Mikki Taylor